-In particular, Kempten’ MBA International Business Management & Leadership and the compact versio International Management Programme (IMP) - focus heavily on practical application and enable you to continuously develop your personal leadership skills.
-Both options will aid your career after leaving the German Armed Forces.
-The outstanding qualities of these programmes are their international dimension, flexible schedule and mixture of civilian and military participants.
+The outstanding qualities of this MBA are its international dimension, flexible schedule and mixture of civilian and military participants.
 Attending seminars alongside civilians and international students on a public campus will give you valuable insights into working in the free economy and an international environment.
-The programmes are carefully designed to teach the cutting-edge skills in leadership and strategy expected from managers nowadays.
+The MBA programme for Officers and the compact IMP are both carefully designed to teach the cutting-edge skills in leadership and strategy expected from managers nowadays.
 The fact that lectures are conducted in English and coupled with study periods in Australia, Thailand or South Africa is greatly to your advantage.

 Officers’ varying experiences and military backgrounds, their range of academic qualifications, diverse military training and different career aspirations are reflected in the maximum flexibility we have built into the MBA programme for Officers, with the ultimate aim of ensuring maximum benefit for every participant.

 You can commence your MBA up to two years before retiring from military service.
 As we always run four parallel MBA groups, each subject is taught twice a year – so there’s always a chance to catch up on seminars if other commitments (e.g. courses, foreign deployment) clash with the envisaged schedule of one to two years.

 Participants can select the most suitable elective and compulsory modules on the MBA to pursue their professional aspirations.
 In addition, there is a choice of partner universities for your period of study abroad and you also get to pick the company or organisation with which you wish to complete your master’s thesis.